A collection of writings

 She decided to take a last minute flight to México City.
 All she wanted was to be alone for a few days to recover.
 She’s staying in an old, richly hued flat in el centro de la ciudad, anxious about going outside with such shitty Spanish.
 Her comprehension and vocabulary were never the best, but she spoke con estilo and usually figured out the rest.
 Just don’t say too much and you won’t fail the test.
 But at last, her anxious mind convinced her to stay inside.
 Just hide.

 La niña negra gringa tells herself that there’s nothing wrong with spending her first night in, drowning the truth in music blaring from her iphone mini.
-She came here to “recover”, after all and going outside took too much gall.
+She came here to recover after all, and going outside comes with the risk that she might fall in love again.

 Aquí, in México City, la niña negra gringa reflects on, dwells on, and ultimately questions who she is.
 Someone who feels so many emotions, coming and going as they please.
 She wonders if her father felt the same, coming and going as he pleased.
 A ser humana and not understand what it means to fully be.
 In el centro de la ciudad she cracks open the window to let in a city breeze.
-Life here is busy at night so she gathers her journal, pens and some snacks, anticipating the sights that she will see.
+Life here is busy at night so she gathers her journal, pens and humility in anticipation of the sights that she will see.

 Here, behind the glass, la niña negra gringa stays in for the night contemplating how on earth she came to be.